-During fiscal 2017, an impairment recovery of \$965,000 was recorded to reverse a previously recorded valuation allowance, as the aggregate cost basis of the Company's mortgage servicing asset was less than its fair market value.
-The Company's mortgage servicing asset had a carrying value of \$11.1 million and a market value of \$12.1 million at September 30, 2017.
+During fiscal 2019, an impairment loss of \$2.1 million was recorded to adjust the aggregate cost basis of the Company's mortgage servicing asset to fair market value.
+The Company's mortgage servicing asset had a carrying value of \$8.7 million and a market value of \$8.8 million at September 30, 2019.